rabbitmq/rabbitmq-stream-go-client/README.md

  - DeclarePublisher
  - Close Publisher
  - Publish
+ - Subscribe (basic version)
+ - UnSubscribe
+ - HeartBeat

  ### Work in Progress
  ---

-  The POC is a work in progress, the code isn't too accurate, and the tests are missing
+  The POC is a work in progress, the code isn't too accurate